jhaji2911/fastify-ollama/README.md

 ## Contributing <a name = "contributing"></a>

 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+This is small project we can make something good out of it.